chanzuckerberg/czid-workflows/workflows/long-read-mngs/README.md

 Further documentation on how to use the CZ ID long-read-mngs workflow can be found on the CZ ID help center -- including a [pipeline overview](https://chanzuckerberg.zendesk.com/hc/en-us/articles/13756558532884-CZ-ID-Pipeline-Overview) outlining the pipeline steps and details of the [initial validation](https://chanzuckerberg.zendesk.com/hc/en-us/articles/13895641006100-mNGS-Nanopore-Initial-Pipeline-Validation).
 ​
 ### Changelog

+**v0.7.6** -- March 8, 2024 -- Bugfix for coverage viz output
 ​
+ - Fixed a bug that caused coverage viz output files to output the wrong contig file byteranges for contigs.
+Previously, the byteranges being output were for an intermediate file (one that filtered out contigs that did not have a corresponding read).
+GenerateCoverageViz now uses the full contigs file, which is a workflow output, as input and generates contig byteranges for this file.
+​

 **v0.7.5** -- Nov 30, 2023 -- Expand scope of when we generate coverage vizualizations
 ​
  - Enable coverage vizualizations to be generated for taxa that only have loose NT reads (i.e., taxa with no contigs but that have at least 1 NT read).
+​

 **v0.7.3** -- May 19, 2023 -- Fix bug in reads to contigs step that caused it to fail for long contigs ​